APDPO

 2025-03-01

-The Asia-Pacific Data Privacy Organization (APDPO) was established six months, twenty days ago on March 1, 2025.
+The Asia-Pacific Data Privacy Organization (APDPO) was established eight months, eight days ago on March 1, 2025.
 This initiative seeks to bridge and bring together stakeholders in data privacy across the region, focusing on knowledge sharing and encouraging collaboration to strengthen privacy protections, cybersecurity, and the safe, responsible, and ethical use of AI across Asia-Pacific.

 2025-03-08